Finally, ALLof the citythemes are great pieces of music that arguably exceed everything else on the OST.

 Esoteric Happy Ending: The good ending has the villain and his right hand killed and his plot to destroy society thwarted by the protagonist's actions.
-The bad ending has the protagonist take over the villain's plot and successfully execute it himself.
+The bad ending has the protagonist take over the villain's plot and successfully execute it himself (or simply serve as a minion and allow the villain to succeed).
 The former is by far the more depressing of the two.

 There's a trick, about halfway through the game when you get to Happy Garland, where you can bet on one particular arena matchup and use some basic luck manipulation to win every time, raking in obscene amounts of money for your trouble.
 To whit; Samson will beat Saffron fully 2/3rds of the time, even though he has far worse odds, provided you sit and watch the match (as opposed to skipping it and allowing the game to calculate the outcome based on odds).
 The game becomes much easier when you can afford to buy multiple copies of everything in the game.